 Using art materials are used can contain difficult emotions like anger or frustration so they can be explored safely.

 You don't have to be artistic or an artist to take part in art therapy sessions.
 Art therapy considers the process of how the image or object is created and doesn’t focus on the quality or how the final product looks.

 The first appointment will be a gentle session where I can get to know you at the pace you find helpful.
 I will show you around the room and introduce you to the art materials you can use.
 I will gently explore with you what is needed from our sessions.

 Maps & Directions

 Type of session

 |Face to face counselling:||Yes|

-I work in various parts of Bristol (not just the areas specified) and have slots available throughout the week, please contact me to find out more.
+I work in various parts of Bristol (not just the areas specified) and have slots available (not currently on a Tuesday or Wednesday) please contact me to find out more.